 If you find yourself eager to turn over a new leaf in your life or are looking to be more organised, then refreshing your desk with new stationery is a good place to start.
 It will help you plan your days, tick off your work to-dos and keep those well-intended goals and resolutions.
 We would always tend towards having a carnival of colour-popping paper designs on our desks.
 More than just lifting your mood, different colours can affect your emotions in different ways.
 So it's certainly something worth thinking about when choosing which notebook or planners you'll be looking at every day.

-We’ve picked three of our favorite chunks of the color chart and explored their emotional associations.
+To help you decide, we’ve picked three of our favourite chunks of the colour chart and explored their emotional associations.

 ORANGE & YELLOW

 These sun-like shades of stationery are positively radiating warm feels.
 Is there a cheerier color than yellow?
 If there is, we’ve not laid eyes on it, and we’ve seen a heck of a lot of colors.
 Whether it’s accompanied by a smiling sausage dog or not, a yellow notebook will have your face, and your desk, beaming.
 It’s traditionally associated with our two favorite words beginning with H: hopefulness and happiness.
 So basically, surrounding yourself with yellow is as good for you as popping a Vitamin D pill.
 (That one’s more personal hunch than scientific fact.)
 Orange is the color of confidence, so a bold notecard like the above design from Mother of Pearl will imbue your words with the self-assuredness of a side-hustling CEO/motivational speaker/burlesque performer/DJ and leave a lasting impression on any professional contacts lucky enough to receive your correspondence.